-This modification to the measure would revise the sound insulation program boundary to be based on the 65 DNL of the Future (2025) Noise Compatibility Program (NCP) Noise Exposure Contour as shown in Exhibit 4-3.
-There are two housing units that are located within the 65+ DNL of the Future (2025) NCP Noise Exposure Contour.
-One housing unit is located in a commercial area on Taylor Station Road.
-The owner of this housing unit was offered sound insulation and did not respond or declined the offer.
-The other housing unit is located on Stockton Trail Way.
-The housing units in this area along Stockton Trail Way were constructed after the Noise Exposure Maps from the 2007 Part 150 Study were published.
-It is expected that these homes would have been constructed to meet the recommended interior sound attenuation guidelines and would already reduce noise to below acceptable levels.
-Therefore, these housing units are considered compatible and no housing units are recommended for sound insulation at this time.
+This modification to the measure would revise the sound insulation program boundary to be based on the 65 DNL of the Future (2029) Noise Compatibility Program (NCP) Noise Exposure Contour as shown in Exhibit 4-3.
+There are no housing units located within the 65+ DNL of the Future (2029) NEM/NCP Noise Exposure Contour.
+Therefore, no housing units are recommended for sound insulation at this time.
 This measure is being continued in the event noise levels increase in the future and land uses would become newly eligible.

-Relationship to 2007 NCP: Continues approved measure LU-1 of 2007 Part 150 NCP, revised based on the 65 DNL noise contour for the Future (2025) NCP Noise Exposure Contour.
+Relationship to 2007 NCP: Continues approved measure LU-1 of 2007 Part 150 NCP, revised based on the 65 DNL noise contour for the Future (2029) NCP Noise Exposure Contour.

-Land Use Compatibility Improvement: No new housing units are located within the 65 DNL of the Future (2025) NCP Noise Exposure Contour.
+Land Use Compatibility Improvement: No new housing units are located within the 65 DNL of the Future (2029) NCP Noise Exposure Contour.

-Steps: No eligible residences are located in the 65+ DNL of the Future (2025) NCP therefore no steps are needed at this time
+Steps: No eligible residences are located in the 65+ DNL of the Future (2029) NCP therefore no steps are needed at this time